phoenixframework/phoenix/guides/request_lifecycle.md

 For the last piece of this puzzle, we'll need a new template.
 Since it is for the `show` action of `HelloController`, it will go into the `lib/hello_web/templates/hello` directory and be called `show.html.heex`.
 It will look surprisingly like our `index.html.heex` template, except that we will need to display the name of our messenger.

 To do that, we'll use the special EEx tags for executing Elixir expressions: `<%=  %>`.
 Notice that the initial tag has an equals sign like this: `<%=` .
-That means that any Elixir code that goes between those tags will be executed, and the resulting value will replace the tag.
+That means that any Elixir code that goes between those tags will be executed, and the resulting value will replace the tag in the HTML output.
 If the equals sign were missing, the code would still be executed, but the value would not appear on the page.

 And this is what the template should look like: